igwgames/nes-starter-kit/guide/section_2/collectible_sprites.md

 Adding new sprites involves changing our list of available sprites, then adding some logic to handle the new sprite.
 We will start simple with a new heart object, then expand on this to make it a new thing.

-TODO: Do we update the hud with the new thing?

 ## Adding the new sprite object

 First, let's create a new sprite.
 Open up `source/sprites/sprite_definitions.c`, and you should be able to see a list